The ciconia metric on the tangent bundle of an almost-Hermitian manifold: A new invariant metric

-Before going further, we observe that one may considerably generalise the questions below by letting $g$ have indefinite signature, but that shall not be pursued.
-We remark also that one may study product metrics on any total spaces of pseudo-Riemannian vector bundles over pseudo-Riemannian manifolds, of any rank, through analogous decomposition of their tangent bundle, cf. \cite{Alb2014d,Calabi}.
-But in such cases the structure Lie group stays in general at the level of a product Lie group.
-One may still include weights on horizontal or vertical directions, as we shall do below.
+One may study product metrics on any total spaces of pseudo-Riemannian vector bundles over pseudo-Riemannian manifolds, of any rank, through `H+V' decomposition of their tangent bundle, cf. \cite{Alb2014d,Calabi}.
+However, in such cases the structure group corresponds in general with the \textit{product} of two Lie groups.
+Even so, as we shall do below, one may still include weights on horizontal and on vertical directions.

-The so-called $g$-natural metrics on tangent bundles have never ceased being studied, since the Sasaki metric was first discovered.
-References \cite{Alb2014a,Blair,KMS,KowSek0} and others therein may guide the interested reader.
-Several Riemannian metrics of different type on tangent bundles have been discovered in the latest decades, in the breadth of ideas such as those described in \cite{GibbonsHawking}.
+On tangent spaces, the so-called $g$-natural metrics have not ceased to being studied ever since the Sasaki metric was first found.
+References \cite{AbbSarih,Alb2014d,Blair,KMS,KowSek0} and others therein may guide the interested reader.
+Several Riemannian metrics of different types on $T_M$ have been discovered in the latest decades, in the breadth of ideas such as those described in \cite{GibbonsHawking}.